jimburton/scrabble/chapters/Chapter1.md

 ## Dealing with blanks

-When a blank tile is played, the player nominates a letter that the blank should stand for, and the blank tile keeps that value for the rest of the game.
+When a blank tile is played the player nominates a letter that the blank should stand for, and the blank tile keeps that value for the rest of the game.
 The blank contributes zero to the score.